 The monowheel and one of the favorite disciplines in acrobatic circus routines.
 It consists of a single large ring made of aluminum or steel with a diameter 10 to 15 cm taller than the performer, who stands and holds on to the inside of the ring, making it roll and spin gyroscopically while performing acrobatic moves.
 The two wheels that went on to evolve as official sports are the Cyr Wheel and the Gym Wheel.
 Both were adopted and institutionalized by the International Rhoenradturnen Verband (known as the IRV, International Wheel Gymnastics Federation).
 Based in Switzerland, this is the representative body for the sport of wheel gymnastics.
 The IRV oversees organizing World Championships, Team World Cups, and is responsible for the Code of Points (regulations) adopted in competitions worldwide.

 Currently, there are three competitive disciplines within regular wheel gymnastics practiced by men and women athletes: straight-line, spiral and vault.
 Of course, there is also the Cyr Wheel, which was added to the IRV’s competitive program in 2013.
-The goal of the IRV is to support and help develop gymnasts, coaches, judges and the sport around the world.
+The goal of the IRV is to support and help develop gymnasts, coaches, judges, and the sport around the world.
 The IRV has an Executive Board and Technical Commission.
-These members work voluntarily to advance and improve the federation and wheel gymnastics in order to grow the sport globally.
+These members work voluntarily to advance and improve the federation and wheel gymnastics to grow the sport globally.
 IRV is based in Bern, Switzerland.